Effective Date: August 7, 2020

 3. Personal information

 We collect and store Personal Information that you provide to us when accessing or using the Services.
 "Personal Information" means information relating to a person who is or can be identified directly from that information.
 This includes your name, address, telephone number, email address, credit card or other account number.
-Personal Information does not include: (1) aggregated or anonymized information; (2) any publicly available information about lawyers; (3) information about you that is provided by third parties; or (4) information that is posted to publicly accessible areas of the Services.
+Personal Information does not include: (1) aggregated or anonymized information; (2) any publicly available information about lawyers; or (3) information that is posted to publicly accessible areas of the Services.
 Examples of Personal Information we collect include information that you provide when you (a) create or update your Avvo account, (b) communicate with us, (c) purchase services from us, (d) contact or recommend a lawyer, (e) submit client ratings or peer endorsements.
 If you are a lawyer and claim or update your profile ("Profile"), or post information using your Profile, we may also collect verification information.

 4. Publicly posted Information